Free to USA, Ireland, and UK – OTHER LOCATIONS are calculated at checkout.

 In the case of national parks, you should contact their offices and seek prior and ideally written approval.

-There is a certain attraction to scattering on the Sea but the elements often hamper your ceremony so ideally use a scatter tube so that you can control the speed and directions of remains.
+There is a certain attraction to scattering ashes on the sea but the elements often hamper your ceremony, so ideally use a scatter tube so that you can control the speed and direction of the remains.

-Many people use their mobile phone Geolocation tag to record the exact spot should you ever wish to revisit it or indeed share the location with family or friends.
+Many people use their mobile phone Geolocation tag to record the exact spot, should you ever wish to revisit it or share the location with family or friends.
 The best advice is to plan wisely so you can enjoy the ceremony.

 After the cremation process, what remains is mostly tri-calcium phosphate, the primary component of bone.
 There are trace amounts of other minerals like sodium and potassium, which are naturally found in our environment.

-So we suggest that you make a direct call to the airline and ask about their policy as some may only allow the urn to be transported in a checked bag with luggage.
+So we suggest that you make a direct call to the airline and ask about their policy, as some may only allow the cremation urn to be transported in a checked bag with luggage.

-Others operate the opposite and ask that you carry the Urn on the plane ( in a bag).
-It is important that you secure the lid carefully.
+Others operate the opposite and ask that you carry the Urn for ashes on the plane (in a bag).
+It is important that you secure the lid of the urn carefully.

-They will then ensure you and your precious cargo are treated with respect and empathy, however, we would suggest that you allow extra time as the Urn will need to be scanned and x-rayed, I understand that the security teams do not open Urns as a mark of respect.
+They will then ensure you and your precious cargo are treated with respect and empathy, however, we would suggest that you allow extra time as the Ashes Urn will need to be scanned and x-rayed.
+I understand that the security teams do not open Cremation Urns as a mark of respect.

 Airport staff see this regularly and are generally very supportive.

-If shipping the remains – Generally Postal services will insist on proper packaging The urn itself and well-sealed ( or inside a plastic sealed bag, inside a box, and that box should be then placed in a padded box and contents declared when shipping.
+If shipping the remains, postal services will generally insist on proper packaging and that the cremation urn itself is extremely well-sealed.
+They may also request that the urn for ashes is placed inside a plastic sealed bag, or inside a box and that box should be then placed in a padded box and the contents declared when shipping.

-Just to be certain we suggest you should contact the embassy in the country of destination.
-Eg Germany do not allow importing or exporting on individuals ashes.
+Just to be certain, we suggest you should contact the embassy in the country of destination.
+For example, Germany do not allow importing or exporting on individuals’ ashes.

 A small number of countries do not permit remains to be brought in.
 Others have rules about who can send the remains, as well as who can receive them.

-Yes — Depending upon the cemetery’s policy, you may have your remains and Urn buried on top or beside the casketed remains of your spouse.
+Yes — depending upon the cemetery’s policy, you may have your remains and Cremation Urn buried on top or beside the casketed remains of your spouse.

 Many cemeteries allow for multiple cremated remains to be interred in a single grave space.
-Cemeteries ask that they are notified ahead of the placing or scattering of ashes and there is likely to be a registration cost and a cost for opening a part of the grave to take the Urn.
+Cemeteries ask that they are notified ahead of the placing or scattering of ashes.
+There is likely to be a registration cost and a cost for opening a part of the grave to take the Urn for Ashes.

-The majority of Urns available in Funeral Homes and online are often mass-produced in mainly China or India and are mostly fit for purpose and you might expect to pay between $200 – $400 dollars for these.
+The majority of Urns for human ashes available in Funeral Homes and online are often mass-produced, mainly in China or India, and are mostly fit for purpose.
+You might expect to pay between $200 – $400 dollars for these.

-It all depends on your budget and loved one preference.
+It all depends on your budget and loved one’s preference.

-For more individual pieces that are handcrafted by named artisans – many create to order and as such are normally more valuable and prices range from $350 – $2,000 as they are generally unique and handcrafted.
+For more individual pieces that are handcrafted by named artisans, many create to order and, as such, these are normally more valuable.
+Therefore, prices range from $350 – $2,000 as these cremation urns are generally unique and handcrafted.

 There are other higher-end options that are significant art pieces and are bought to display the remains either in a home or in a garden.

-Most people then keep the urn to hold memories of the persons’ life ( photos, jewelry, a lock of hair, a note) or continue to keep a small quantity of ashes in a smaller Keepsake urn.
+Most people then keep the cremation urn to hold memories of the person’s life (photos, jewelry, a lock of hair, a note) or continue to keep a small quantity of ashes in a smaller Keepsake urn for ashes.

-Absolutely – Generally most Funeral Directors have a range of Urns but choices can be quite limited, functional and often sourced from a Chinese or Indian manufacturer.
+Absolutely – Generally most Funeral Directors have a range of Urns for human ashes, but choices can be quite limited, purely functional and often sourced from a Chinese or Indian manufacturer.

-Your Funeral Director will happily accept an Urn of your choosing whether bought elsewhere or online.
-Many Funeral Directors will also be happy to transfer the ashes from the crematorium container into your chosen Urn. ( Funeral Director’s store Ashes until collected by family.)
+Your Funeral Director will happily accept a Cremation Urn of your choosing whether bought elsewhere or online.
+Many Funeral Directors will also be happy to transfer the ashes from the crematorium container into your chosen Cremation Urn.
+Funeral Directors store Ashes until collected by the family.

 In a word – provenance.
 My guide to authenticity and quality.